Spectral analysis of high-dimensional spot volatility matrix with applications: Application

 \section{Application}

-In this section, we apply the theoretical results established in the last section to conduct hypothesis testing problems of identity test and sphericity test for the spot volatility matrix $c_t$ at $t\in[0,1]$.
+In this section, we apply the theoretical results established in the last section to conduct hypothesis testing problems of identity test and sphericity test for the spot volatility matrix $c_t$ for $t\in[0,1]$.